Blueprint Basics

 It includes funding, remediation and oversight.
 Each school system is responsible for providing education for students including easily available academic support as soon as the need occurs, eliminating moving students on before they are prepared for the next level.

-These reports are the primary basis for policy analysis work of WCGMD.
-Where progress is achieved, we applaud their success.
-Where shortcomings are identified, constructive recommendations are offered.
+WCGMD examines these and other data sources.
+Where progress is achieved, we applaud the successes.
+Where shortcomings are identified, we support/offer constructive recommendations.
 The importance of this work to the future well-being of our youth cannot be overstated.
 Full implementation of the Blueprint will deliver great careers and bright futures.
 Failure will result in expanding dependency and limited futures.
 Failure is not an option.

 Accountability Implementation Board (AIB)

 The AIB is critical to the full implementation of the Blueprint.
-Click this https://aib.maryland.gov/explore-blueprint/Pages/default.aspx to connect with their website that includes links to their meetings and information about the topics, materials and speakers.
+Click here to connect with their website that includes links to their meetings and information about the topics, materials and speakers.